 The Town continues to carry commercial insurance for all other risks of loss, including employee dishonesty and employee health and accident insurance.
-The Component Unit IDA carries commercial insurance for all risks of loss.
 Settled claims resulting from these risks have not exceeded commercial insurance coverage in any of the past three fiscal years.